terascope/teraslice/docs/packages/data-mate/overview.md

 ### isCIDR

-`isCIDR(INPUT) - Validates that input is a CIDR or a list of CIDR values`
+`isCIDR(input) - Validates that input is a CIDR or a list of CIDR values`

 `Works for both IPv4 and IPv6 addresses`